-IPP was renamed the Accelerated Progress Program, or APP.
-In September 1997, the APP students moved to Lowell, reducing Madrona's enrollment to 295 students.
+In September 1997, Madrona's APP students moved to Lowell, reducing Madrona's enrollment to 295.
 Beginning in 1998, 6th grade was added at Madrona, and in 1999 7th grade was added.
 Expansion to K-8 was completed in the 2000-01 school year.
-The shift to a neighborhood school has given Madrona a strong, positive feeling about its future.
+Meanwhile, the school's mix of students was changing rapidly.
+In April 2001, the University of Washington and private donors pledged \$1 million to Madrona over a five-year period with a goal of "boosting academic performance in a school that has struggled with low test scores and has been abandoned by many neighborhood parents."